 There's a big debate about how to wear slouchy jeans—yes, the relaxed style that dominated your teenage wares—and it goes very much like this: Should you wear heels or flats?
 And as for tops?
 Some argue that to counteract the looser fit, you should opt for something more fitted to elevate the denim to a more sophisticated look.
 Others say that you should embrace the slouchy style and choose a chunky knit and trainers.

-Much like skinny jeans, we imagine that a pair of slouchy blues are lurking in your wardrobe.
+Much like skinny jeans, a pair of slouchy blues are likely lurking in your wardrobe.
 But thanks to other styles getting more attention (straight legs or cropped flares, for example), perhaps they haven't been your go-to for some time.
-But when you look at some recent street style pictures, we've noticed other fashion types haven't been so quick to forget about them, and perhaps it’s high time we dug out our own pairs once more.
+But in looking at some recent street style pictures, we've noticed other fashion types haven't been so quick to forget about them, and perhaps it’s high time we dug out our own pairs once more.

 Turns out there are plenty of top influencers who can't get enough of the slightly oversized, low-slung silhouette of these '00s jeans.
 Further proof that you shouldn't give up on them—at least, not until you revisit them and draw a conclusion for yourself.